Billmountart/Billmountart/README.md

 # Hi there, My name is Job Dominic 👋

 Welcome to my GitHub profile!
-I’m a student of SCMS School of Technology anf Management.
+I’m a Software engineer who finished my Masters in Computer Application from SCMS School of Technology and Management.
 My academic journey seamlessly integrates these fields, providing me with a strong foundation in software development, machine learning and data analysis – all areas that align with my personal interests.
 I'm passionate about coding, open source, and sharing knowledge.

 ## 🚀 About Me